 Not too long ago, the Michael Jackson episode of The Simpsons, ‘Stark Raving Dad’, was pulled from circulation (both on streaming sites and TV syndication) just a few months after the release of Finding Neverland, the controversial documentary about the alleged child sex abuse by the late Michael Jackson.
 Such an act of retro damage control sparked this Washington Post article, ‘Don’t throw out your DVDs.
 They’re your best protection against corporate censorship,’ sporting a title I agree and disagree with.

 Physical media, like the still ubiquitous DVDs and Blu-Rays, can’t be altered in any kind of way because they aren’t connected to any network and thus are entirely free of control from the scissor-happy corporate overlords.
-But there’s still a censorship issue with physical media, since Toy Story 2’s new releases on disc are of the newly censored versions.
+But there’s still a censorship issue with physical media since Toy Story 2’s new releases on the disc are of the newly censored versions.

-So it is piracy that is the real best protection from corporate censorship before it occurs to media content on streaming services or when they are (re)issued on physical media.
-This has been noticeable to me since around 2005, when I bought a Family Guy DVD and found that this joke was missing.
+So it is internet piracy that is the real best protection from corporate censorship before it occurs to media content on streaming services or when they are (re)issued on physical media.
+This has been noticeable to me since around 2005 when I bought a Family Guy DVD and found that this joke was missing.
 Unless the pirates of Family Guy content aren’t being as diligent as usual, it’s likely I’d find the episode, uncut and including the joke (though perhaps unfortunately as a low-quality TV-rip).

 Sometimes these alterations occur from the artist themselves, not the corporate overlords.
 Back in 2002, Spielberg tried his own historical revisionism on one of his films to keep up with modern politics, and most folks rightly shat on him for it.
 This new edition of E.T. never made it to Blu-Ray or Ultra-HD Blu-Ray, thankfully.
 And, of course, there’s the original Star Wars trilogy and the valiant efforts by some to restore them to how they were originally presented in their initial cinema runs – because of copyright issues, these editions are simply made available for free.